3askaal/ui-kit/README.md

 />
 ```

-You can also apply styling to these children in the theme configuration:
+You can also apply styling to a component's children in the theme configuration:

 ```ts
 const theme = {